adamierymenko/kissdb/README.md

 so that should be considered the "standard" for KISSDB database files.
 So on big-endian systems byte swapping will need to be added in the hash table I/O code.

-Iteration over all values is supported, though values are unordered.

 If you want something full-featured, check out SQLite or Berkeley DB.
 If you want something super-duper-fast, check out Kyoto Cabinet.
 Both of these